IgnacyWie/unchained-next/README.md

   1. Builds the Next.js Docker image (using Turbo cache).
   2. Pushes to GHCR or Docker Hub.
   3. Triggers a rollout restart on the Kubernetes cluster.
+- [ ] **GitHub Actions:** Create a workflow that automatically runs the prisma db push command on the cluster database

 ## 🚢 Production Deployment (Kubernetes)